 Modern scientific theory relies on the collection of supporting data that is observable, measurable and repeatable.
+The explanations of how mountains were raised, volcanoes erupt and the Earth's surface changes have adjusted and improved over the years as more information (data) becomes available and technology improved.

-Primary data is data collected by the observer.
+Primary data is data collected by the observer such as measurement of the magnetic dip and orientation of rocks from India and Australia.
 In the picture, the rock in the geologist's hand is sufficiently magnetic to attract the swinging magnet.
-Since the geologist is collecting the data themselves, the data is primary.
-Give your own example of primary data.
+Since the geologist is collecting the data themselves, the data is primary

 Secondary data uses observations collected by another.
 You can compare the photograph of Permian Gondwanaland leaf fossils (left) found in rocks near Mingenew in the Central Midlands of WA with the photograph of fossils from rocks of the same age (right) in Victoria.
-Since you used another's photographs it is secondary data.
+Since the photographer selected the information it is secondary data.